Magic in Knowing Marriage is More Than a Wedding

 My mom raised me and my brother.
 I never felt like I lacked anything.
 My mom was everything and more to us.

-At university, more of us came from single-parent households than not.
+At university, most of my friends came from single-parent homes too.
 And something we all had in common (speaking mainly about the girls and me in my residence/dorm) was that we were quite fiercely independent, self-reliant, and resilient.
 We knew the importance of being able to do things for ourselves.
-When we did have partners, it was because we wanted to have one and not because we ever needed one.
+We didn’t need partners.
+If we had them, it was because we wanted them.

-I used to say this quite often.
-Marriage was simply a legally binding contract between three people: you, your partner, and the government (okay, and your God if you’re so inclined).
+I used to say this all the time.
+And in some ways, it’s true.
+Marriage is a legal contract between you, your partner, and the government (and your God, depending on beliefs).

-She knew my views on marriage and honestly, non-judgementally asked me, “If it doesn’t matter to you whether you’re married or not, but it means a lot to him, why wouldn’t you say yes?”
+She paused, then said: "If it doesn’t matter to you, but it means the world to him… why wouldn’t you say yes?"

 Never lose sight of the small and seemingly insignificant moments together, for they make up your every day.

-Daniel proposed while on a hike and I said, “Yes.”
+Daniel proposed on a hike.
+I said yes.

 Okay, we would maybe spend money on a van like this!